PWCAPTION/Caption-Partners-Coding-Project/README.md

 ## General Acceptance Criteria

 - Have fun!
-- The bulk of features work as expected, anything omitted should be documented so we understand why
+- The bulk of features work as expected
-- Candidate will write a small summary explaining any gaps or omissions / areas for improvement in their app they feel needs explanation.
+- In a file named "Notes" candidate will write a small summary explaining any gaps or omissions / areas for improvement in their app they feel needs explanation.
 Feel free to add anything in here you think we may be interested in.

 ## Option 1 - [Chat API](./Chat.md)